Employer Insights

 All employers are required to:

-• Make their policy available to all employees within the workplace
+• Make the company policy available to all employees within the workplace

 • Upon hire, provide a copy of the policy to each employee

-• Provide each person with written documents in the language they use to communicate with their employer for the following:
+• Provide each person with written documents in the language they use to communicate with the employer for the company's non-discrimination policies

 Oregon Non-Discrimination Policy Requirements